Independent software programme advisory

 What you walk out with

-On day one of the Readiness Review you leave with your filled-in Scorecard, a single accountable owner for each input, and the handful of actions that have to land before any vendor conversation is worth your time.
+On day one of the readiness read you leave with your filled-in scorecard, a single accountable owner for each of the five, and the handful of actions that have to land before any vendor conversation is worth your time.

 05 / What you get that’s different